-Every year it’s the same ritual or promise: making resolutions but few of us hold them – including myself.
-This year I will not disclose my “goals” but I would rather weekly talk about it here.
+Every year it’s the same ritual or promise: making resolutions but few of us hold them – including me.
+This year I will not disclose my “goals,” but I would preferably weekly talk about it here.

-When you want to learn an “exotic” language, is a bit more difficult to find online resources.
+When you want to learn an “exotic” language, is a bit more challenging to find online resources.
 As for African languages, it is easy to find basic content for learning them such as Twi, Zulu, Lingala, Ewe, Igbo or Yoruba.
-For those that are less commun, there are fewer resources.
+For those that are less common, there are fewer resources.
 Check this section on the site for the list of African Languages that I have documented.

-There are two major factors that come into account when someone wants to learn a language: resources and motivation.
+Two significant factors come into account when someone wants to learn a language: resources and motivation.

 This is crucial and determines the success of learning a new language.
-The process takes between 3 and 6 months for the most determined but it also requires everyday work.
-When I learned Swahili for the first time I did apply the rule so, I quickly loose motivation!
+The process takes between 3 and 6 months for the most determined, but it also requires everyday work.
+When I learned Swahili for the first time I did apply the rule so, I quickly lose motivation!

 How do you get it?